PACTCare/Starlog/README.md

 > IPFS Metadata Blockchain based on Substrate

 The goal of Starlog is to research and develop an open source solo chain or potential parachain, which stores metadata for IPFS as non-fungible tokens.
-The metadata will be signed by the uploaders and include availability information, a price, a timestamp, a license, information about the uploaded file itself as well as the location/gateway of the initial upload.
+The metadata will be signed by the uploaders and include availability information, a price, a timestamp, owner(s), information about the uploaded file itself as well as the location/gateway of the initial upload.

-Therefore, Starlog provides the following key benefits for IPFS uploads:
+Starlog, therefore, provides the following key benefits for IPFS uploads:

 - Searchability via human-readable names
-- Clear ownership for IPFS uploads
+- Copyright system for IPFS uploads
 - Marketplace for uploaded content
 - Electronic identity based on personal IPFS uploads
 - Faster initial loading of non-distributed IPFS content